-Top companies are starting to use wearable technology that workers can use to warn them of hazards in real time.
+Top paving companies, like AustinTXPaving.com are starting to use wearable technology that workers can use to warn them of hazards in real time.
 These wearables are very easy to use, which means that workers can immediately see and understand the alerts they are receiving on the system.
 They can also get real time information about their surroundings as they walk around a construction site.

 Detailed Computer Models:

 Another huge change that we are seeing for the industry is the greater adoption of computer models.
 While computer modeling has played a part in construction for a couple decades, it is taking on more importance.
 A lot of projects are only greenlit for construction when a full and interactive 3D model is approved.

 The biggest difference between these models and the ones used in the past is the interactive nature.
 In the past, you had a model of the outside and some details about the inside.
 Now you have an interactive model where you can see the wiring, plumbing, internet connectivity and other information about a building before construction starts.